w3f/polkadot-wiki/docs/learn/learn-auction.md

 Before the slot lease expires, parachains have to bid and win another auction for continuity of the lease.
-To avoid any downtime in connectivity and minimize the risk of losing a subsequent auction, parachain teams need to plan well ahead to bid on and secure an adjacent slot before their current lease period ends.
+To avoid any downtime in connectivity and minimize the risk of losing a subsequent auction, parachain teams need to plan ahead to bid on a slot before their current lease period ends.
 Explained in the section above, each slot auction lets you bid for 8 LPs (Lease Periods) which enables two scenarios for the parachain's lease extension -